Vision Options

 - Performance depends on hardware chosen

-Teams who want cost-effective vision with flexibility and don't mind additional setup complexity.
+Teams that want cheap, flexible vision and don't mind the extra setup.
 Great for AprilTag localization.

 Hardware Setup